 It is important that cardholder data is not stored anywhere on the University’s network, such as a spreadsheet or other electronic file or system.
 This restriction is due to the unsecure nature of storing cardholder data electronically, leaving the cardholder data vulnerable to malicious activity and would be a breach of current procedures and PCI DSS compliance requirements.

 Call recording systems are prohibited where TO are processed.
 Cardholder data must never be repeated back to the customer if you are in a public environment as this may be audible to others in close proximity.
 If the cardholder data needs to be clarified, request the customer to repeat the numbers for the processor to then confirm.
 Part of the PAN such as the last four digits may be stated to avoid confusion and to confirm the cardholder details.
-If you are in a secure office environment then the cardholder data may be repeated back to the customer for the purpose of clarity.

 If cardholder data is not able to be processed immediately due to system or payment failure it must not be written down for a future payment attempt.
 If an online payment facility is not available a call back or an attempt with an alternative card must always be offered to the customer.
 Where an online payment facility is available, this should be suggested to the customer for their convenience.

 After the TO has been processed